pooja080499/Emotion-Detection-ML/README.md

-# Emotion-Detection-ML
-Emotion detection from text using ML (NumPy, Scikit-learn, NeatText, Joblib)
+# Emotion Detection from Text 🧠😊😡😢

+## 📌 Overview
+This project is designed to detect emotions (e.g., Happy, Sad, Angry) from text using Machine Learning.
+The model is trained using **NumPy, Scikit-learn, NeatText, and Joblib**, and it works locally without requiring an external API.

+## 📂 Project Structure